Is TikTok safe? Risks you should be aware of

 Can TikTok track you?

-TikTok can track users as soon as they open the app on their devices.
-TikTok also lets certain third-party entities track users via the Jump program.
-In 2022, a vulnerability was discovered within TikTok's Android app that let hackers access and manipulate user accounts.
+In 2022, security experts discovered a vulnerability within TikTok's Android app that let hackers access and manipulate user accounts.
 TikTok's developers have since addressed this specific threat, but it highlights concerns about how much user data the app collects and stores.

 Can TikTok read my text messages?